 Pour que la recherche ait un impact, la science a besoin de canaux de communication clairs pour aller droit au but.
-Le CIFOR-ICRAF est aussi passionné par le partage de ses connaissances que par leur production.
+CIFOR-ICRAF est aussi passionné par le partage de ses connaissances que par leur production.

 Para que la investigación pueda generar algún impacto, los conocimientos científicos requieren de canales de comunicación claros.
 En CIFOR-ICRAF, compartir nuestros conocimientos nos apasiona tanto como generarlos.

 Ilmu pengetahuan membutuhkan saluran komunikasi yang jelas untuk mencapai tujuan, jika ingin dampaknya terlihat.
 CIFOR-ICRAF sangat bersemangat untuk berbagi pengetahuan sembari menghasilkan pengetahuan itu sendiri.

 CIFOR–ICRAF achieves science-driven impact.
 We conduct innovative research, strengthen